rtoy/function_convert/README.md

 A conversion rule has the form `f => g` where:

 - `f` is the source function
-- `g` is either a target function name (using a built-in identity) or a lambda expression of one argument
+- `g` is either a target function (using a built-in identity) or a lambda expression of one argument

 The operator `=>` indicates a semantic conversion, not a literal renaming.